atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/PRODUCTS_UPGRADE.md

 === "Rolling upgrade"
     ### Rolling (zero downtime) upgrade

-    !!! note "Select the product tab to upgrade" Upgrading the product with zero downtime is bit different for each product.
+    !!! info "Select the product tab to upgrade" Upgrading the product with zero downtime is bit different for each product.
 Please select the product and follow the steps to complete the rolling upgrade.